Optimal mean value estimates beyond Vinogradov's mean value theorem: The underlying mean value

-Upon considering the underlying system of equations, we see that $U_1$ and $U_2$ count solutions to the associated systems of linear and quadratic equations, where each solution is counted with a unimodular weight depending on $\bfeta_1$.
-It thus follows from the triangle inequality that
+Since $m$ is an even integer, it follows by standard orthogonality considerations that $U_1(\bfeta_1)$ and $U_2(\bfeta_1)$ count solutions to their respective associated systems of equations with degrees $1, \ldots, k-1$, with each solution being counted with a unimodular weight depending on $\bfeta_1$.
+It thus follows from the triangle inequality that $U_i(\bfeta_1) \le U_i(\boldsymbol 0)$ for $i =1,2$.
+Using the fact that the coefficient matrices $D^{(l)}$ with $1 \le l \le k-1$ are all diagonal, and recalling \eqref{2.2}, we thus discern that